morgan-ashley/neighborhood-map/README.md

 A single page application featuring the Alamo Square neighborhood of San Francisco, CA. This application includes map markers that identidy a few of the popular restaurants in the neighborhood.
 Users can easily search through the list, through simple browsing function.

+In order to run the Neighborhood Map application, clone the repository to your local machine, and drag the index.hmtl file to the browsers window.

 ###References###

 * http://you.arenot.me/2010/06/29/google-maps-api-v3-0-multiple-markers-multiple-infowindows/